opentok/one-to-one-sample-apps/one-to-one-text-chat/iOS/README.md

 ![logo](../../tokbox-logo.png)

-# OpenTok One-to-One Communication Sample App for iOS<br/>Version 1.0
+# OpenTok Text Chat Sample App for iOS<br/>Version 0.9

-This document describes how to use the OpenTok One-to-One Communication Sample App for iOS.
-You will learn best practices for managing the phone, video, and camera elements on an iOS mobile device.
-We recommend this is as your first step in delivering interoperable, production-quality audio/video solutions on the OpenTok platform.
+This document describes how to use the OpenTok Text Chat Accelerator Pack for iOS.
+Through the exploration of the OpenTok Text Chat Sample App, you will learn best practices for exchanging text messages on an iOS mobile device.

 You can configure and run this sample app within just a few minutes!